Paternity and Child Support FAQs

 Can he refuse to pay support until he gets a DNA test?

 Martha's Question: My ex was ordered to pay child support.
 He hasn't paid yet because he wants a DNA test.
-I have tried to set this up three times and he say that he wants to courts to deal with it.
+I have tried to set this up three times and he say that he wants the courts to deal with it.
 What should I do now?

 Brette Answers: If you have a child support order, go back to court to enforce it.
 If he wants a DNA test it's up to him to tell the court that.
 Until then, he's legally responsible to pay the child support.

 Question: My husband went to the courts to set up child support payments because he's not on the child birth certificate.
 However a blood test was not done and he says he's the father.
 Is that why the courts didn't do a blood test?
-And he's still not paying child support.
+He's still not paying child support.

 Brette's Answer: If he admits paternity, a blood test is not required.
 Blood tests are used when paternity is disputed.
 If you want him to pay child support you'll need to file for it.

 Trisha's Question: I was pregnant with another man's child before my husband and I got married.
 Since we've been separated, I applied at the CSEA to receive child support.
 He is going to contest it.
-I am wondering if I will have to pay the support money back to him once it is determined that he is not the father?
+I am wondering if I will have to pay the child support money back to him once it is determined that he is not the father?

 Brette's Answer: It is possible.
 You should speak with an attorney in your state who can help you with this.
 One thing to remember is that whoever the biological father is can be ordered by the court to pay you and you could turn this money over to your spouse.